Macroscopic limit of quantum systems: Introduction

 The macroscopic limit of quantum systems can be realized in different manners.
-The typical rearrangement corresponds to the measurement of a microscopic property by a macroscopic measuring apparatus.
-To comply with the probabilistic predictions of quantum mechanics one considers a large set of equivalent and independent microscopic systems.
-Another possibility is to look for macroscopic quantum effects where a single observed systems of macroscopic size is used \cite{leggett}.
-Such macroscopic quantum phenomenons form a wide and colorful set.
-The simplest is the indistinguishably of identical elementary particles, leading to the solution of Gibbs mixing paradox.
-It is perhaps the most universal macroscopic quantum effect owing to its scale independence.
-Superconductivity or superfluidity are related to spontaneous symmetry breaking and are clear realizations of macroscopic phenomenons, treated by an approximation valid only in the thermodynamical limit.
-In general, the semiclassical approximation can be used to discover a wide class of macroscopic quantum phenomenons as saddle point effects \cite{blasone}.
-The non-unique definition of the actual number of degrees of freedom \cite{shimizu,bjork,korsbakken,marquardt,frowis} and the non-triviality of their distribution over the possible states \cite{kofler} indicate the richness of macroscopic quantum phenomenons.
-A common feature of the macroscopic limit in different systems is the decoherence of the macroscopic (collective) variables \cite{joos,zureke,zurekk}.
-It is important to realize that the macroscopic variable may have intrinsic environment within the system without a tensor product structure of the Hilbert space \cite{saso}.
-We restrict our attention in this work to the first case where the measured phenomenon is microscopic and only the measuring apparatus amplifies it to macroscopic size.
+The~typical rearrangement corresponds to the measurement of a microscopic property by a macroscopic measuring apparatus.
+To~comply with the probabilistic predictions of quantum mechanics, one considers a large set of equivalent and independent microscopic systems.
+Another possibility is to look for macroscopic quantum effects, where a single observed system of macroscopic size is used~\cite{leggett}.
+Such macroscopic quantum phenomena form a wide and colorful set.
+The~simplest is the indistinguishability of identical elementary particles, leading to the solution of Gibbs mixing paradox.
+It is perhaps the most universal macroscopic quantum effect, owing to its scale independence.
+Superconductivity or superfluidity are related to spontaneous symmetry breaking and are clear realizations of macroscopic phenomena, treated by an approximation valid only in the thermodynamical limit.
+In~general, the~semi-classical approximation can be used to discover a wide class of macroscopic quantum phenomena as saddle point effects~\cite{blasone}.
+The~non-unique definition of the actual number of degrees of freedom~\cite{shimizu,bjork,korsbakken,marquardt,frowis} and the non-triviality of their distribution over the possible states~\cite{kofler} indicate the richness of macroscopic quantum phenomena.
+A~common feature of the macroscopic limit in different systems is the decoherence of the macroscopic (collective) variables~\cite{joos,zureke,zurekk}.
+It is important to realize that the macroscopic variable may have an intrinsic environment within the system without a tensor product structure of the Hilbert space~\cite{saso}.
+We restrict our attention in this work to the first case, where the measured phenomenon is microscopic and only the measuring apparatus amplifies it to a macroscopic~size.

+{We show that the average of an observable over a set of $N_s$ independent systems behaves classically up to $\ord{1/\sqrt{N_s}}$ quantum fluctuations and such a reduction of the quantum fluctuations takes place independently of the measurement process.
+The~actual measurement apparatus can be treated in a similar fashion to establish the almost classical nature of its macroscopic pointer variable.
+Hence, the measurement of an average over a large set of microscopic systems involves a correlation between two classical variables.
+However, the measurement of a single microscopic event reveals the usual difficulty of the measurement theory, the~dynamics of the amplification of a microscopic signal to a macroscopic level.}